Victorian Premier's Literary Awards

 The Victorian Premier's Literary Awards were created by the Victorian Government with the aim of raising the profile of contemporary creative writing and Australia's publishing industry.
 As of 2013, it is reportedly Australia's richest literary prize with the top winner receiving A$125,000 and category winners A$25,000 each.

 The awards were established in 1985 by John Cain, Premier of Victoria, to mark the centenary of the births of Vance and Nettie Palmer, two of Australia's best-known writers and critics who made significant contributions to Victorian and Australian literary culture.

 From 1986 till 1997, the awards were presented as part of the Melbourne Writers Festival.
 In 1997 their administration was transferred to the State Library of Victoria.
 By 2004, the total prize money was A$180,000.
 In 2011, stewardship was taken over by the Wheeler Centre.

 Winners 2011–present

-Beginning in 2011, the awards were restructured into 5 categories: Fiction, Nonfiction, Poetry, Drama and Young People's.
+Beginning in 2011, the awards were restructured into five categories: Fiction, Nonfiction, Poetry, Drama and Young People's.
 The winner of each receives $25,000.
-Of those 5 winners, one is chosen as the overall winner of the Victorian Prize for Literature and receives an additional $100,000.
+Of those five winners, one is chosen as the overall winner of the Victorian Prize for Literature and receives an additional $100,000.
 There are two other categories with different prize amounts: an honorary People's Choice Award voted on by readers, and an Unpublished Manuscript Award with a prize amount of $15,000.
 In 2022 an Award for Children's Literature valued at $25,000 was added, with entries being accepted in 2023.
+Another category was added in 2024, the John Clarke Prize for Humour Writing, honouring satirist John Clarke, for fiction, nonfiction and poetry.

 Shortlists are maintained in the main article for each category.